AbsaOSS/cobrix/README.md

  +----------+--------------+--------+
 ```

-There, Cobrix loaded all redefines for every record.
-Each record contains data from all of the segments.
-But only one redefine is valid for every segment.
+Here, Cobrix loaded all redefines for every record.
+Each record contains data from all segments, but only one redefine is valid per segment.
 Filtering is described in the following section.

 ## Automatic segment redefines filtering

-When reading a multisegment file you can use Spark to clean up redefines that do not match segment ids.
-Cobrix will parse
-every redefined field for each segment.
-To increase performance you can specify which redefine corresponds to which
-segment id.
-This way Cobrix will parse only relevant segment redefined fields and leave the rest of the redefined fields null.
+When reading a multisegment file, you can use Spark to clean up redefines that do not match segment IDs.
+Cobrix will parse every redefined field for each segment.
+To increase performance, you can specify which redefine corresponds to which segment ID.
+This way, Cobrix will parse only relevant segment redefined fields and leave the rest of the redefined fields as null.

 ```
   .option("redefine-segment-id-map:0", "REDEFINED_FIELD1 => SegmentId1,SegmentId2,...")